This time those tours were supposed to be more difficult.

-I didn’t plan to steer for one of the for me yet unknown summits on my first days in north-eastern Slovakia (such as the Jahňací štít, the easternmost peak in the High Tatras).
+I didn’t want to steer for one of the for me yet unexplored summits on my first days in north-eastern Slovakia (such as Jahňací štít, the easternmost peak in the High Tatras).
 That would rather be a task for later on, if time budget and weather allowed it.

 I picked the Bystrá lávka mountain saddle as my first destination to reach on a mostly dry August 3.

 1 as usual, I’ll use the English translation throughout the article; the actual names are as follows.
 Slovak: Vysoké Tatry, Polish: Tatry Wysokie, German: Hohe Tatra, Hungarian: Magas-Tátra

 Bystrá lávka, August 3

 The most convenient starting point of the tour to the Bystrá lávka mountain saddle (the translation reads more exactly “Bystrá crossing” and must not be confused with the actual Bystré sedlo) is situated in Štrbské Pleso (1346 meters AMSL, i. e.
 Above Mean Sea Level; every height stated below is AMSL) in the western parts of the High Tatras.